-Dan Rollman is co-founder and CEO of RecordSetter, an interactive media company showcasing the best in human achievement.
-The New Yorker says it's "to the Guinness World Records as Wikipedia is to the Encyclopaedia Britannica."
-RecordSetter's video-based platform hosts over 18,000 world records submitted from 70+ countries worldwide.
+Dan Rollman is co-founder and CEO of RecordSetter, a digital media company showcasing the best in human achievement.
+The New Yorker says it's "to the Guinness World Records as Wikipedia is to the Encyclopedia Britannica."
+RecordSetter's video library hosts over 46,000 world records submitted from 100 countries worldwide.

-Prior to starting RecordSetter, Dan was an Emmy Award-winning copywriter and creative director, with two Super Bowl commercials (Pepsi, Emerald Nuts) to his credit.
-While working at Goodby, Silverstein and Partners, he helped create and launch national and global brand campaigns for Hewlett-Packard, Comcast and the NBA.
+Prior to RecordSetter, Dan was an Emmy Award-winning copywriter and creative director, with two Super Bowl commercials (Pepsi, Emerald Nuts) to his credit.
+He’s developed and produced national and global brand campaigns for the likes of Comcast, HP, General Motors and the NBA.

 Dan interned at Late Night With Conan O'Brien in 1995, filling in as Conan's assistant and appearing in multiple comedy sketches.
 He also had a small speaking role in Stanley Kubrick's Eyes Wide Shut (1999), receiving credit as "Rowdy College Kid."

 He is creator of The Sabbath Manifesto, a project designed to carve out a weekly unplug within our increasingly digital lives.
 The Manifesto has sparked dialogue and action across religious communities worldwide, and been covered by CNN, The New York Times and The Wall Street Journal.

 Dec 1, 2008 - Current (almost 8 years)

 |Dec 10, 2015||Examiner.com - Video game ambassador Josh Jones passes away, family left in need|

 |Mar 11, 2012||CNet - How to get noticed at SXSW: 13 grilled cheeses in 60 seconds - CNET|